Nithin Jake Joseph: Career

 Nithin has played minor roles in feature films Anuraga Karikkin Vellam (2016) and The Great Father (2017).
 He has also played the lead roles in the feature film Mashipachayum Kallupencilum and the short film Akshitha (2021).

-He made his television debut through the mythological television series Manjal Prasadam aired in Flowers from 2016 to 2017.
+He made his television debut in the mythological television series Manjal Prasadam aired in Flowers from 2016 to 2017.
 He played the role of Eshwar, a herpetologist.
 The show won the Kerala State Television Award in 2017 for the Second Best Tele-serial.

 He then played the titular character of Adhityan in Asianet's popular soap-opera drama Neelakkuyil.
 His popularity from the show gained him a spot in the "Most Desirable Men on Television" list published by The Times of India in 2019.

-He played a doting younger brother, Harikrishnan in his third serial Jeevitha Nouka telecasted on Mazhavil Manorama.
+He played a doting younger brother, Harikrishnan, in his third serial Jeevitha Nouka telecasted on Mazhavil Manorama.
 He is currently playing the lead role of Arjun in the ongoing series Kaliveedu, which is an official remake of the successful Tamil show Roja.